 Factory Finished or Site Finished

-You have two choices when it comes to hardwood floors.
 A hardwood floor can either be prefinished in a factory or finished on site in your home or business.
 There are advantages and disadvantages to both methods, but it really comes down to the amount of customization you desire.

-Because prefinished hardwood floors are finished in a factory under very controlled circumstances and receive anywhere from three to ten coats of finish, they are generally considered more durable than on site finishes.
+Because prefinished hardwood floors are finished in a factory under very controlled circumstances and receive anywhere from three to ten coats of finish, they are generally considered more durable than on-site finishes.
 However, no floor is scratch proof.
 Every finish is susceptible to scratches no matter how durable the finish.
 Pre-finished hardwoods can be recoated or refinished just like site finished hardwood floors.

-There is a wide variety of species, colors, and widths available in factory finished floors, but manufactures will generally only carry a few different colors and widths for each species.
+There is a wide variety of species, colors, and widths available in factory finished floors, but manufacturers will generally only carry a few different colors and widths for each species.
 With site finished hardwoods we can customize the stain color and give you the exact sheen that you desire.

 When pre-finished may be the best option: